Gandi24/python_strange_things/README.md

-# List with  strange things
+# List of strange things

 #### If You know some strange or not obvious things in Python create issue or PR.